Surviving Fibromyalgia: Sophie’s Story Will Leave You Speechless

 Last question on the subject: how did you free yourself from the drugs?

-She tried helping me, by setting me up with a doctor I could trust, and taking me to various appointments here and there.
+She tried helping me by setting me up with a doctor I could trust and taking me to various appointments here and there.
 She set me up with a methadone clinic, but I was not ready to follow the program seriously.
-I ended taking methadone on top of my regular drugs of choice.
+I ended up taking methadone on top of my regular drugs of choice.

 On the fifth anniversary of my twins’ deaths, I overdosed.
 My aunt was with me and recognized the symptoms of overdose right away.

-With the weekends and holidays, I spent over a week there and that was quite the sobering moment.
+With the weekends and holidays, I spent over a week there, which was quite sobering.
 The people around me all had one thing in common: deep sorrow.

 When I got out, I told my aunt I was ready.
 She took me to the clinic every day.
 The withdrawal symptoms were bad.

 Thank you so much for sharing your story.
-I know it couldn’t have been easy.
-And congrats on being sober!
+I know it wasn’t easy.
+And congratulations on being sober!

 Do you think drug addiction is a problem among Fibro Warriors?

 Honestly, yes.
-The worse part of this though is that most people have no idea they’re drug addicts.
+The worst part of this, though, is that most people have no idea they’re drug addicts.
 The pain we get from Fibromyalgia is like no other.

 Do you think dependency and addiction are the same?